 - Difference Between Disk Imaging and Disk Cloning

-Disk Imaging for Data Backup and Recovery
+- Bottom Line: Disk Imaging for Backup and Security

-Difference between Disk Imaging and Disk Cloning
+Difference Between Disk Imaging and Disk Cloning

-Once disk cloning is complete, the newly created drive can be installed on a computer immediately, and that computer will have the same patches, operating system, applications, and files as the original drive.
-The clone can also be saved in storage for future use, should a new computer need that hard drive or the original fail.
+Disk cloning is a useful technology for quickly creating a new hard drive that can then be stored or installed.
+Once the cloning process is complete, the newly created drive can be installed on a computer immediately, and that computer will have the same patches, operating system, applications, and files as the original drive.
+The clone can also be saved in storage for future use, should the original fail or a new computer need that hard drive.
 Though the cloned drive will only have the data that was on the original when it was cloned, it’s still a good backup solution for saving computer data.

 Cloning a disk takes less time than creating an image.
 The entire cloned disk is now a copy of the original hard drive.
-In contrast, disk images take longer to process, but multiple images can rest on a storage device, such as a USB flash drive.
+In contrast, disk images take longer to process, but multiple images can reside on a storage device, such as a USB flash drive.